 - a.
 Total number and percentage of governance body members that the organization's anticorruption policies and procedures have been communicated to, broken down by region. - 100 %.
 All governance body members will be trained on this, and in the future, there will be additional training courses, which will vary according to category.
 Training courses will also be offered in languages other than English and German. - b.
 Total number and percentage of employees that the organization's anti-corruption policies and procedures have been communicated to, broken down by employee category and region. - 100 %.
 All employees will be trained on this, and in the future, there will be additional training courses, which will vary according to category.
 Training courses will also be offered in languages other than English and German. - c.
 Total number and percentage of business partners that the organization's anti-corruption policies and procedures have been communicated to, broken down by type of business partner and region.
 Describe if the organization's anti-corruption policies and procedures have been communicated to any other persons or organizations. - 100 %.
-Our Supplier Code of Conduct is an integral part of our General Terms of Purchase, which means that everyone with whom we conclude a contract has the oblication to respect it and comply with its requirements.
+Our Supplier Code of Conduct is an integral part of our contract, which means that everyone with whom we conclude a contract also receives it.
 In addition, the Code of Conduct is also available in various languages on our homepage.